dortania/OpenCore-Install-Guide/config.plist/skylake.md

 ![PlatformInfo](https://i.imgur.com/uDTWyOa.png)

-For setting up the SMBIOS info, I use acidanthera's [_macserial_](https://github.com/acidanthera/macserial) application.
-I wrote a [_python script_](https://github.com/corpnewt/GenSMBIOS) that can leverage it as well \(and auto-saves to the config.plist when selected\).
-There's plenty of info that's left blank to allow OpenCore to fill in the blanks; this means that updating OpenCore will update the info passed, and not require you to also update your config.plist.
+For setting up the SMBIOS info, we'll use acidanthera's [_macserial_](https://github.com/acidanthera/macserial) application.
+CorpNewt wrote a [_python script_](https://github.com/corpnewt/GenSMBIOS) that can leverage it as well \(and auto-saves to the config.plist when selected\)

-For this Skylake example, I chose the _iMac17,1_ SMBIOS.
+For this Skylake example, we'll choose the _iMac17,1_ SMBIOS.

 To get the SMBIOS info generated with macserial, you can run it with the `-a` argument \(which generates serials and board serials for all supported platforms\).
 You can also parse it with grep to limit your search to one SMBIOS type.